Popcorn8493/manapoolsheet/README.md

 ## Setup and Usage

-**Provide Credentials**: In the same directory as the script, create two new files, using your api key from https://manapool.com/seller/integrations/manapool-api :
+**Provide Credentials**: In the same directory as the script, create two new files, using your api key from https://manapool.com/seller/integrations/manapool-api

-      - `email.txt`: Add your ManaPool account email to this file.
+      - email.txt: Add your ManaPool account email to this file.
-      - `api-key.txt`: Add your ManaPool API token to this file
+      - api-key.txt: Add your ManaPool API token to this file

 **Run the Script**: Open your terminal or command prompt, navigate to the script's directory, and run the following command: